Brittanny Dinkins: College career

-Career
+Club career

 Dinkins declared for the 2017 WNBA draft but was not selected.
 In July 2017, she signed with reigning Icelandic champions Keflavík.
 In her first game with Keflavík, Dinkins scored 16 points and helped Keflavík win the Icelandic Super Cup.
 On January 13, 2018, Dinkins won the Icelandic Basketball Cup with Keflavík after beating Njarðvík in the Cup finals.
 In the game she had 16 points, 11 rebounds, 8 assists and 5 steals, and was named the Cup Final MVP.

 In May 2018, she re-signed with Keflavík for the 2018–19 season.
 On 30 September 2018, she won the Super Cup for the second straight year after Keflavík defeated Haukar 83–77.
 On October 31, Dinkins scored a career high 51 points against Breiðablik in the Úrvalsdeild, including Keflavík's last 14 points in the 85–78 victory.
 On December 6, she posted a triple-double, her first of the season, in a victory against Haukar with 34 points, 10 rebounds and 11 assists.
 In 28 regular season games, she averaged a league leading 28.8 points per game while also contributing 11.8 rebounds and 6.8 assists per contest.
 She helped lead Keflavík to the Úrvalsdeild finals in 2019 where the team lost to Valur.
 After the season she was named the Úrvalsdeild Foreign Player of the Year.

 In 2019, she played for Colegio Los Leones Quilpe in the Chilean Liga Femenina where she averaged 26.3 points, 7.0 rebounds and 5.1 assists per game, helping the team to the Chilean League championship.
 After starting the 2019–20 season with Rutronik Stars Keltern in the Damen-Basketball-Bundesliga, she signed with Durán Maquinaria Ensino in the Spanish top-tier Liga Femenina in end of December 2019.

 In July 2020, Dinkins signed with Hélios VS Basket of the SB League.
 She was the league's fifth best scorer, 21.2 points along with 5.2 rebounds, 4.7 assists and 2.5 steals in 26 games.
 She helped the club to the Swiss Cup final and to the league semifinals.

 In June 2021, Dinkins signed with Misr Insurance of the Egyptian Superleague.